gaiahub/gaia-tool-runner-kotlin/docker/tool-runner-controller/README.md

 # Gaia Tool Runner

-This is a simple tool to run the Gaia tool on a given input file.
+This is a simple tool to run the Gaia tool on a given input file

 ## Single Run